trash80/Arduinoboy/README.md

 Official ArduinoBoy Repository for serial MIDI communication to the Nintendo Gameboy.

 ## About
-Arduinoboy is software for the [http://arduino.cc Arduino hardware platform] that allows serial communication (MIDI) to the Nintendo Gameboy for music applications such as [http://littlesounddj.com LittleSoundDJ], [http://www.nanoloop.com/ Nanoloop.], and mGB (Featured here)
+Arduinoboy is software for the [Arduino hardware platform](http://arduino.cc) that allows serial communication (MIDI) to the Nintendo Gameboy for music applications such as [LittleSoundDJ](http://littlesounddj.com), [Nanoloop.](http://www.nanoloop.com/), and mGB (Featured here)

 ## News
  * 12/21/12